How Long Do Benzos Stay In Your System?

 • Perspiration Testing - Quite new and used less often.
 It is mainly used in parole cases to determine long-term drug use.
 It can take up to two weeks to receive results.

 Having your life controlled by an addiction is extremely tough!
-If you or a loved one suffers from a benzos addiction, reach out to us at Avenues Recovery so we can guide you on your path to recovery.
+If you or a loved one suffers from a benzos addiction, reach out to us at Avenues Recovery so we can guide you on your path to drug detox treatment and recovery.
 Our experienced addiction counselors will help you fight your addiction and regain control of your life.

 Check your insurance